kinggodhj/assignment/README.md

 *dim:32

-*This experiments (additional hyperparameter setting) are based on pre layer normalization model
+*This experiments (additional hyperparameter setting) are based on baseline model